Divergent thinking: Why It’s Important – And Examples

 Divergent thinker capable of quickly and creatively generating multiple innovative solutions to any challenge and maximizing the effectiveness of team brainstorming exercises to enable faster resolution of problems.

-Listing divergent thinking in your skill section
+Listing divergent thinking skills in your skill section

-You can further emphasize this talent in your skills section.
+You can further emphasize this talent in your resume skills section.
 Here, you can separate some of the elements of divergent thinking into separate skills if you prefer.
-That can help to ensure that your reader better appreciates how the core components of your thought process work together to produce superior results.
-Some of those key skills can include:
+That can help ensure your reader appreciates how the core components of your thought process work together to produce superior results.

 Brainstorming solutions